unitycatalog/unitycatalog/docs/rapidstart.md

 * [Operate on Delta tables with DuckDB](https://github.com/unitycatalog/unitycatalog?tab=readme-ov-file#operate-on-delta-tables-with-duckdb)
 * [Interact with the Unity Catalog tutorial](https://github.com/unitycatalog/unitycatalog?tab=readme-ov-file#interact-with-the-unity-catalog-ui)

+You can also run Unity Catalog using Docker Compose while interacting with the server using Spark.
+See the [Docker Quickstart](docker_quickstart.md) for more details on how to start the service, before continuing with this guide.

 # Using Unity Catalog with Apache Spark™ and Delta Lake

 For Apache Spark™ and Delta Lake to work together with Unity Catalog, you will need Apache Spark 3.5.3 and Delta Lake 3.2.1.